Steven Clayman

 Biography

-Most of my research has focused on interactions involved in the practice of journalism and mass communication, most notably broadcast news interviews and presidential news conferences.
-I am interested in how these interactions are organized, and what their study can reveal about journalism, press-state relations, political communication systems, and the public sphere.
+My interests span the organization of human interaction and its interface with social institutions.
+Most of my research has focused on interactions between journalists and politicians in broadcast news interviews and presidential news conferences.
+I am interested in how these interactions are organized, and what their study can reveal about journalistic norms, press-state relations, political communication systems, and sociopolitical contexts.

 Degrees